 Thank you to all who filled out the Women in the Academy & Professions survey at The Well!
 Of the approximately 650 subscribers in the fall of 2010, 179 people took the survey.
-If you did not have the opportunity, we still welcome your response.
-Fill out the 2010 survey here.

 Our readers as reflected by the survey are overwhelmingly women — no surprise.
 We were actually surprised and pleased that ten percent of survey respondents were men.
 Although our target audience is women, the majority of our content is relevant and applicable to the lives of both women and men.

 The largest contingent age-wise was between the ages of 26 and 30 (25%) and the majority of respondents (58%) were between the ages of 20 and 35.
 The data for readers in the older age group is a bit misleading as the age spread changes from five year intervals to ten year intervals.

 These numbers do add up to greater than 100% as respondents were instructed to check “all that apply.”
 It seems our audience is more diverse in the under-thirty age group, with a third identifying an ethnic identity other than white.
 Of those over 30 years old, 84% identified as white, in those aged 30 and under, 67% identified as white.

 24% Bachelor’s Degree

 36% Master’s degree,

 83% Have or are pursuing advanced degrees